terrier-org/terrier-core/doc/learning.md

 In each of the following, we provide the exact commands to be copied & pasted into a terminal.

 Firstly, we setup Terrier.
-This also generates configuration files for learning-to-rank, namely `features.list` and `jforests.properties` in the `etc/` folder.
+This also generates configuration files for learning to rank, namely `features.list` and `jforests.properties` in the `etc/` folder.

 ```shell
     bin/trec_setup.sh $CORPUS